 I read the morning e-mails in bed because my stomach didn't want me to move across the room to my desk.
 Um-huh, it's still like that.
 I do have an appointment in a day or two, so I'm determined to live until then.
 But the e-mail I chose to read first made me feel a lot better.
 The subject field said, Happy Juneteenth! in all caps.
 The results: Immediate happiness!
 I sat up straighter, I grinned.
 And I felt less than guilty for deciding not to write my Juneteenth post last night.
 I believed I'd be well today, and would do the holiday justice.
 Dear friend, Anna saved the day, and acknowledged my history, thus making me prouder of my ancestors who survived slavery, two years of extended enslavement, and thrived in spite of it--and happier to be me.

 Houston celebrated the re-opening of Emancipation Park today.
 It has a facelift, and it is fabulous, dahlins'!
 Texas pretended not to know Lincoln had signed the Emancipation Proclamation until two years after the fact.
 I mean how could Texas not know?
 They didn't have the telegraph?
 There's an old insult that goes, "If you want word to spread, telegraph or tell a Negro."
 That was plantation talk about slave "code."
 They may have lost their drums but they had word of mouth.
-So how did it take took two years for a single newspaper to make it from Washington to Texas?
+So how did it take two years for a single newspaper to make it from Washington to Texas?
 What?
 The mail didn't run that far?
 And if Lincoln signed the Declaration in 1863 why did it take so long . . .
 Never mind.

 I have a copy of this photo of our youngest ex-slave ancestor, Mandy Armstrong.
 She was the third hardest female to trace in history.
-Lucy, the first hard-to-find-evidence-of, who married the first Eli, still remains in shadow because she was a slave, hence no sure records of her before the first census that included the family.
+Lucy, the first hard-to-find-evidence-of, who married the first Eli, still remains in shadow because she was a slave and female, hence no sure records of her before the first census that included the family.
 Lucy married our Eli who was born in 1820.
 I believe I may have discovered records that name the ship and the captain that brought him to America.

 Our Mandy had a paper twin.
-I spent years collecting documents, and even a photo of the woman I believed was my grandfather's sister.
+I spent years collecting documents, and even a photo of the woman I believed was my great-grandfather's sister.
 I have data that traces her presence from Bevilport, Texas to the pages of The Slave Narratives.
 How could there have been two Amanda Armstrongs?
 How could there have been two Amanda Armstrongs who married one Josh Hadnot?
 Josh was a player?
 How could their children bear the same names?
 Oh, the cruelties of slavery!
 Oh, the cruelty of the person who touched up Mandy's photo.

 I'm saddened every time I look at the photos of our family members who were enslaved two years after they were deemed free.
 Surely they should have been compensated for their labor.
 Ships sailed into Galveston as regularly as a clock ticked.
 Texas knew.
 Texans knew . . .
 Ignorance of the law is not a viable excuse in today's courts.
 Why not then?